13 Sins: Production

 The themes of the film were written to reflect drug addiction, and Stamm used a drug addiction specialist to emphasize those parallels in Elliot's character arc.
 Stamm wanted Elliot to grow assertive and strong, then slowly become addicted to both the game and his new persona, which causes him to not notice the increasingly negative effects on his life.
 Two endings were shot: a more upbeat ending and a highly nihilistic ending.
 The alternate ending is available on the Blu-ray release.
 Jason Blum bought the rights to 13: Game of Death and offered the remake to Stamm, who enjoyed the original film.
 The studio gave him complete freedom, which Stamm said allowed him to explore his interpretation of the film and tweak tasks that he felt did not work.
 Perlman did not see the original film, as he did not want it to influence his performance.
 Several of the tasks are new; Stamm wanted to include enough new content to keep fans of the original film interested in the remake while retaining the original film's most iconic tasks.
 For the story, Stamm was influenced by Falling Down, which he said invited the audience to identify with a protagonist who becomes increasingly assertive, only to reveal later that he is "a racist and dangerous".
 Stamm wanted the actors to feel comfortable with each other and their roles, so he had them perform improvisational scenes together.
 Although initially eager to show off for the sake of impressing Perlman, of whom he is a fan, Stamm eventually backed off and allowed the actors to improvise their lines during filming, too.

 Release

-13 Sins premiered at SXSW on March 7, 2014.
-It was released to video on demand March 14 and theatrically April 18, 2014, in the United States.
+13 Sins premiered at the South by Southwest festival on March 7, 2014.
+The film was released in the United States on video on demand on March 14, 2014, and theatrically on April 18, 2014.
 It was released on DVD and Blu-ray on June 17, 2014.